Pennsylvania

 Electrical issues usually show up in ways homeowners can feel or observe before anyone opens a panel or wall.

-Breakers that trip when multiple appliances run at once
+Breakers that trip when multiple rooms or larger equipment run together

-Lights that dim or flicker when larger equipment starts
+Lights that dim or flicker when higher-demand appliances start

 Outlets that stop working, feel warm, or seem loose